kronosta/y1-language/DOCUMENTATION.md

 However, it simply prefixes arg with `y1__il.Emit(OpCodes.` and suffixes the result with `);`.
 This means if you emit a `Nop` instruction and finish it yourself, you can insert arbitrary C# code into Methodbuilder mode with line continuations.
-You must have the implicit `);` suffix not be a syntax error (A good way to do this is to end the C# injection with `Console.Write(""`, with no ending parenthesis or semicolons.
+You must have the implicit `);` suffix not be a syntax error (A good way to do this is to end the C# injection with `//` to comment out the ending in the compiled C#) This also allows any C# expression to be used for the argument.
-The parenthesis and semicolon will be added automatically, and since nothing is printed, it effectively does nothing.
-You could also make a custom method that simply returns, and run that instead for a true no-op.)
-This also allows any expression to be used for the argument.
-(For any expression for the opcode, you can prefix your expression with `Nop == OpCodes.Nop ? (` and suffix with `) : OpCodes.Nop`.)
+(For any expression for the opcode, you can prefix your C# expression with `Nop == OpCodes.Nop ? (` and suffix with `) : OpCodes.Nop`.)

 #### `->(name)`
 Declares a local variable named name containing a new label.